eth-cscs/spack-batteries-included/README.md

 Note, spack.x applies [this patch](https://github.com/spack/spack/pull/20158/)
 to ensure that log files are written to the `config:misc_cache` folder.

-**openssl**: curl/openssl have to use system certificates.
-I'm not making any assumptions on the system, but rather I'm just setting the `SSL_CERT_DIR` env variable to a list of common paths.
+**openssl**: curl/git/openssl have to use system certificates.
+I'm not making any assumptions on the system, but rather I'm just setting the `SSL_CERT_DIR` and `GIT_SSL_CAPATH` variables to a list of common paths.
 This seems to work fine on most systems.

-If your certificates are in a non-standard location, set `SSL_CERT_DIR` yourself.
+If your certificates are in a non-standard location, point `SSL_CERT_DIR` and `GIT_SSL_CAPATH` to it.

 ## My system doesn't have libfuse, what now?